GeoGalvanic/GeoEditor/README.md

 The **GeoEditor** is a light-weight desktop application for interactively editing Geodata files (currently only Shapefiles).

-## Installation

-Overview on how to install program

 ## Features

 * **Adding GeoData as layers to application**